hutomosaktikartiko/wasiat-online/docs/ROADMAP.md

 ### Success Metrics

-- ✅ Program dapat deploy tanpa error ke devnet
+- The program can be deployed without errors to the devnet.
-- ✅ Users dapat create wills dengan SOL deposits
+- Users can create wills with SOL deposits.
-- ✅ Heartbeat mechanism berfungsi dengan baik
+- The heartbeat mechanism is functioning properly.
-- ✅ Keeper service dapat trigger expired wills
+- Keeper service can trigger expired wills.
-- ✅ Beneficiaries dapat claim SOL dengan fee deduction
+- Beneficiaries can claim SOL with a fee deduction.
-- ✅ Testators dapat withdraw SOL sebelum triggered
+- Testers can withdraw SOL before it is triggered.
-- ✅ Zero critical bugs dalam core functionality
+- Zero critical bugs in core functionality.

 ## Phase 2: Multi-Asset Support

 **Target**: Q4 2025
-**Goal**: Expand to SPL Tokens dan NFTs dengan enhanced features
+**Goal**: Expand to SPL Tokens and NFTs with enhanced features

 ### New Asset Support

-- 🪙 **SPL Token support**: Deposit, withdraw, dan claim SPL tokens
+- 🪙 **SPL Token support**: Deposit, withdraw and claim SPL tokens
-- 🖼️ **NFT support**: Deposit, withdraw, dan claim NFTs
+- 🖼️ **NFT support**: Deposit, withdraw, and claim NFTs
 - 💰 **Enhanced fee structure**: Different fee models per asset type
-- 📊 **Multi-asset dashboard**: Better UI untuk managing different assets
+- 📊 **Multi-asset dashboard**: Better UI for managing different assets

 ### Enhanced Features

-- 🔄 **Permissionless trigger bounty**: Anyone dapat trigger expired wills dengan reward
+- 🔄 **Permissionless trigger bounty**: Anyone can trigger expired wills with a reward
-- 🎯 **Multi-beneficiary support**: Split inheritance ke multiple wallets dengan persentase
+- 🎯 **Multi-beneficiary support**: Split inheritance to multiple wallets with a percentage
-- 📧 **Notification system**: Email reminders untuk heartbeat
+- 📧 **Notification system**: Email reminders for heartbeat
-- 📱 **Mobile-responsive UI**: Better UX untuk mobile users
+- 📱 **Mobile-responsive UI**: Better UX for mobile users
-- 🔒 **Enhanced security**: Additional validations dan protections
+- 🔒 **Enhanced security**: Additional validations and protections

 ### Technical Enhancements

-- **Smart Contract**: Expand program structure untuk multi-asset support
+- **Smart Contract**: Expand program structure for multi-asset support
 - **Backend**: Email service integration
-- **Frontend**: Enhanced UI/UX untuk asset management
+- **Frontend**: Enhanced UI/UX for asset management
-- **Database**: Additional tables untuk asset tracking & notifications
+- **Database**: Additional tables for asset tracking & notifications
-- **Monitoring**: Better observability dan alerting
+- **Monitoring**: Better observability and alerting

 ### New Components